-- At the end of each day, the nebulizer cup, mask, or mouthpiece should be washed in warm, soapy water using a mild detergent, rinsed thoroughly, and allowed to air dry.
+At the end of each day, the nebulizer cup, mask, or mouthpiece should be washed in warm, soapy water using a mild detergent.
+Rinse thoroughly, and allow to air dry.

 Note: There is no need to clean the tubing that connects the nebulizer to the air compressor.

 Do not put these parts in the dishwasher.